Historic Sites of Manitoba: Graysville Consolidated School No. 1493 (Graysville, RM of Dufferin)

 Annual Reports of the Manitoba Department of Education, Manitoba Legislative Library.

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

 Graysville: A Manitoba School and its Community, compiled by edited by the Graysville School Reunion Planning Committee, June 2011.

 For the names of First World War casualities from Manitoba who do not appear on any physical monument in the province, see the Manitoba Historical Society War Memorial.
 If you know of a name that is omitted from this list, please contact the MHS War Memorial Researcher Darryl Toews (email@example.com).

 Soldiers of the First World War - Canadian Expeditionary Force, Library and Archives Canada.

 Financial support for research reported on this page was provided by the Manitoba Heritage Grants Program (2015-2016).

-We thank Ethel Hook, Nedra and Bob Burnett, and Laura Matychuk for providing additional information used here.
+We thank Ethel Hook, Nedra and Bob Burnett, Laura Matychuk, and Rose Kuzina for providing additional information used here.